 - Affection– if you are truly saved, you will love the brothers.

 - Separation – if you are truly saved, you will have decreasing love for the world.

 - Faith – if you are truly saved, you will believe in Jesus Christ.

 - Holiness – if you are truly saved, you will experience increasing victory over sin.

 - Spiritual – if you are truly saved, you will show evidence of the Holy Spirit dwelling in you.

-I have a confession to make: I didn’t make the cut.
-Not on all the six tests.
-I seriously flunked on test number 2 (affection).
+I came to a disturbing realization as soon as I finished going through these tests: I didn’t make the cut.
+Not on all six.
+For instance, I seriously flunked on test number 2 (affection).
 I struggle with affection for the brethren.
 Most of the time, I just don’t like to be bothered.
 I really have to “push myself” to care, and that is just how it is… at least for now.

 Sounds bad, doesn’t it?
 Furthermore, it’s not that I am doing so well on the other tests anyway.
 And this is where Musyimi’s booklet proved quite helpful.
 What if we fail the test?
 What if we realise that we don’t always obey, we don’t love as we ought, and our battle against sin often seems like a losing one?